 Troy Hewitt, 23 from Sydney, Final Year of Masters of Geology, Macquarie University

 Mentor/Scholar Selection Process

 We aim to match gender identity, sexual orientation or sexual characteristics, location and academic/professional interests of both scholar and mentor.
 This process is very challenging given the odds of finding the right fit for our Scholar, so a registration of your interest in mentoring is very important.

 This process also means that it may take some time for us to find a match with a registered mentor.
 So when we do think we might have a match with you we contact you and confirm your continuing interest before taking the next steps.

-These steps may involve reference checking, probity checks with ASIO and the police.
+These steps may involve reference checking and probity checks with ASIO and the police.
 You will be required to sign a Volunteer Agreement and adhere to The Pinnacle Foundation Code of Conduct.
 We provide both mentor and scholar with Mentoring Guidelines as well as a briefing session at the commencement of any new relationship.
 We provide an opportunity for both mentor and scholar to meet to assess whether a positive relationship is likely since it is not in our interest for a relationship to continue if it is not going to be beneficial to the Scholar.